 Year of Call: 1991

 "She knows everything there is to know about disability discrimination.
 An excellent advocate.
 She is responsive and great with clients."
-Chambers and Partners 2018.
-"No-one has their ear more in tune to disability discrimination law."
+Chambers & Partners 2018.
+"Widely recognised in the market as an expert in equality law."
+Chambers & Partners 2018 "No-one has their ear more in tune to disability discrimination law."
 Legal 500 2017.
-"Widely recognised in the market as an expert in equality law."
-Chambers and Partners 2018

 She is regularly instructed by the Equality and Human Rights Commission, Law Centres, individuals, public authorities and employers and has appeared in the Employment Tribunal, County Courts, High Court, Employment Appeal Tribunal, Court of Appeal, House of Lords and Supreme Court.